Skip Navigation

 For more air conditioning tips or services, call the technicians you can trust at Getzschman Heating & Cooling at (402) 235-6727.

-ATTIC-First of all, make your home as energy efficient as possible in the ways that will make the biggest difference.
-For instance, did you know that up to 30% of the heat that enters your house is absorbed through your roof?
-Is your attic properly insulated and ventilated?
-Insulation will help keep the hot air from seeping into your home through the ceiling and vents in the eaves allow cooler air to enter to reduce the temperature of the air in the attic.
+Make your home as energy efficient as possible by starting with the area that makes the biggest difference.
+Up to 30% of the heat that enters your house is absorbed through your roof.
+Is your attic properly insulated and ventilated for 2026 standards?
+Quality insulation prevents hot air from seeping through your ceiling, while vents in the eaves allow cooler air to reduce the temperature in your attic.
 A ridge vent or an attic fan can significantly reduce your cooling costs.
-Plus, any insulation you add will also help conserve energy in the winter reducing heating bills.
+This upgrade also helps conserve energy in the winter by lowering your heating bills.

 cross